stellar/rs-stellar-xdr/README.md

 1. `base64` – Enables support for base64 encoding and decoding.
 2. `serde` – Enables support for serializing and deserializing types with the serde crate.
+3. `serde_json` – Enables support for built-in functionality specifically
+for serde_json.
+Often not required to use the types with serde_json, and only necessary to use utility functions that depend on serde_json.
-3. `arbitrary` – Enables support for interop with the arbitrary crate.
+4. `arbitrary` – Enables support for interop with the arbitrary crate.
+5. `hex` – Enables support for hex in string representations of some types.
+Automatically enabled when serde is enabled.
+6. `schemars` – Enables support for JSON Schema generation.
+(Experimental)

+Features marked experimental may disappear at anytime, see breaking changes at anytime, or and may be minimal implementations instead of complete.

 Channels of XDR: